invoice-x/invoice2data/docs/tutorial.md

   This also allows some flexibility as 'Company\s+(US|UK)' will match on both Company US and Company UK.
 - `exclude_keywords`: Optional.
 Regex patterns that, if matched, prevent the template from being used.
+- `pages`: Optional inclusive page range, such as `2-3`.
+It limits keyword matching and all normal field extraction to that part of the PDF.
+Use it for documents with cover, envelope or terms pages that must not influence the invoice match.
+A page-scoped template needs a reader that supports it;
+  `pdftotext` and `pdfium` do.

 ## Fields & Parsers